 Call of Duty: World War 2 feels very comfortable.
 Like slipping into a well-worn pair of combat boots (on the ground) or the reassuring pressure of a tin helmet.
 The return to the Second World War reignited my interest in a series that had long fallen off my radar.
 The series had become background noise; Activision’s marketing behemoth annually churns out trailers to mix in with the never-ending stream of cooking videos, cats and people falling over that permeate Facebook’s video feed.
 The last game in the series I owned was Black Ops, and that feels like a lifetime ago.

 As a child, I devoured as much Second World War Military History as I could find.
 From Sunday afternoon war films to popular history books like Band of Brothers and Finest Hour.
-I owned endless reference books detailed the machines of war though as a ten-year-old an encyclopaedic knowledge of WW2 fighter aircraft rarely came in handy.
+I owned endless reference books detailed the machines of war, though as a ten-year-old an encyclopaedic knowledge of WW2 fighter aircraft rarely came in handy.
 In short, I was a massive nerd.
 When I played Medal of Honor: Allied Assault I was awestruck by the Normandy beaches.
 Playing the level today, it would look incredibly dated with muddy colours, dodgy textures and the events of the longest day played out by fewer than 20 soldiers.
 Yet I had consumed so much media on the era that my imagination filled in the gaps left by the game.

 Popular games depicting the Second World War have always drawn heavily on portrayals in film and television.
 Call of Duty copies scenes from Saving Private Ryan, Enemy at the Gates and Band of Brothers almost verbatim.
-Back in the early 2000s, this was a huge benefit, as again, it helped players’ imaginations fill in the gaps left by tech.
-The dirt and blood might not have been high-res in Allied Assault, but it didn’t matter because it so powerfully evoked the images of D-Day chiselled into popular culture by Saving Private Ryan.
+Back in the early 2000s, this was a huge benefit, it helped players’ imaginations fill in the gaps left by tech.
+The dirt and blood might not have been high-res in Allied Assault, but it didn’t matter because it so powerfully evoked the images of D-Day chiselled into popular culture by the likes of Saving Private Ryan.

 Call of Duty WW2 is like playing through my nostalgic memories of older war games.
 But any sense of awe is gone.
 The story follows “Red” Daniels, a square-jawed, good ol’ boy from Texas.
 He fits the jingoistic cut out of an American soldier so well his Tinder bio would likely read “Freedom, Mom’s Apple Pie and America”.
 Through Red, you’ll perform great feats of heroism throughout the European theatre.
 Red’s only real character motivation seems to be the desire to be a “good soldier” to live up to his Brother and answer the challenges to his performance given by the “troubled by his past” Sergeant.